yoctoalex/eap_lab/README.rst

 .. figure:: _figures/137.png

-The returned JSON provides some general information on subcription_id, user_id, and instance name, as well as all configuration details (CNAME, domain, etc) and protection settings.
+The returned JSON provides some general information on subcription_id, user_id, and instance name, as well as all configuration details (CNAME, FQDN, etc) and protection settings.

 .. figure:: _figures/169.png